ryannix123/options-demo/README.md

 # 🧪 Options Market Dashboard – Containerized Node.js Demo

+Containerizing your applications gives you **portability**, **consistency**, and **speed**.
+With a containerized Node.js app like this one, you can:
+- 🚀 Run your app the same way on your laptop, on a server, or in the cloud
+- 📦 Package dependencies and configuration into a single reproducible unit
+- 🔐 Improve security by running as a non-root user
+- 🛠️ Deploy faster and more reliably on platforms like Kubernetes and OpenShift

+---

 This is a simple, containerized **Node.js + Express** application that displays real-time market data using the [Finnhub.io](https://finnhub.io) API.
 It's designed to demonstrate best practices for containerizing a Node.js app using Podman and deploying it to a container registry like Quay.io.

 ## 🔍 Features